Time: 14:00 - 15:30

 You will need your own instrument - alto or tenor saxophone - and reeds (strength 2).
 It is not recommended to learn on soprano or baritone sax.

-You may need to purchase a sax tutor book.
-Learning resources and backing tracks are available in the google classroom.
+You will need to purchase a sax tutor book, the tutor will advise which.
+Learning resources and backing tracks will be supplied for sessions and will also be available in the google classroom.

 When I've finished, what course can I do next?

-This course continues to Sax 1B and 1C.
+This course continues to Sax 1B and 1C to form a year of study.

 Please note: We reserve the right to change our tutors from those advertised.
 This happens rarely, but if it does, we are unable to refund fees due to this.
 Our tutors may have different teaching styles; however we guarantee a consistent quality of teaching in all our courses.